AntonioRedondo/ImageFeatureDetector/README.md

 Image Feature Detector makes use of the [GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) license.
 Remember to make public your project source code when reusing IFD.

-Icons come from the KDE Plasma 5 Breeze theme: https://github.com/NitruxSA/plasma-next-icons.
+Icons come from the KDE Plasma 5 Breeze theme: https://github.com/NitruxSA/plasma-next-icons (repository has been removed).